 Physical Units of Variables

-Input — Enter a string to specify the input units.
+Input — Enter the input units.

 Tip When you have multiple inputs and outputs, enter a comma-separated list of Input and Output units corresponding to each channel.

-Output — Enter a string to specify the output units.
+Output — Enter the output units.

 Notes — Enter comments about the experiment or the data.
 For example, you might enter the experiment name, date, and a description of experimental conditions.
 Models you estimate from this data inherit your data notes.